Kim Yeong-mi: Career

 After having one of their best seasons to date, Team Kim continued to climb the rankings, entering the top four in the world for the first time and never missing the playoffs during the 2024–25 season.
 Things did not start great, however, as they again missed out on being the national team after a bronze medal finish at the 2024 Korean Curling Championships.
 Despite this, they quickly turned things around to begin the tour season, reaching the final of the 2024 KW Fall Classic and defending their title at the 2024 Stu Sells Toronto Tankard.
 They later reached another final at the DeKalb Superspiel while also picking up another title at their own Gangneung Invitational.
 Where the team excelled though was in Grand Slam play as they reached the playoffs in all five events, progressing to the semifinals in the last four.
 Although, they never managed to qualify for any finals, losing three times to Rachel Homan and once to Silvana Tirinzoni, the top two ranked teams in the world.

+Kim announced her retirement at the end of the 2025–26 curling season, returning to her hometown of Uiseong County, where she has been appointed as the elementary division coach for Uiseong County Office.

 Personal life

-Her younger sister Kim Kyeong-ae is the third on her team.
+Her younger sister Kim Kyeong-ae was the longtime third on her team.
 She is married.